Lindsay M. Adler- Certified Eating Disorder Specialist and Supervisor

 • Sudden avoidance of people, places or experiences which someone used to engage in

-• Intense fears of danger or future ending
+• Intense fears of danger or death

 • Problems in relationships such as sexual activities in romantic relationships or lack of friendships due to someone’s symptoms